Chart Color Schemes

 Tregear has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects potentially affecting this region.
-Notable projects are Richmond Road Upgrade from M7 to Townson Road, Parklawn Place Boarding House, M12 Motorway (Western Sydney Airport Motorway), and Sydney Metro Western Sydney Airport Line.
-Relevant details follow.
+AreaSearch has identified two projects expected to affect the region: Richmond Road Upgrade from M7 to Townson Road and Parklawn Place Boarding House.
+Other notable projects include the M12 Motorway (Western Sydney Airport Motorway) and Western Sydney Aerotropolis Infrastructure and Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.